urbas/webpi/README.md

 # Dependencies

 ## nvm
-To manage the nodejs version usesd throughout this project, you should use nvm.
-The currently supported nodejs/npm version is encoded in the [`.nvmrc`](./.nvmrc) file.
+Use `nvm` to manage the nodejs version used in this project.

+This project's nodejs version is in the [`.nvmrc`](./.nvmrc) file.

 Please follow [nvm installation instructions].

-[oh-my-zsh] also has an [nvm plugin] which you can use directly.
+[oh-my-zsh] also has an [nvm plugin] that selects the nodejs version automatically.

 Run `nvm use` in the root of the repository.
 This should activate the node version required.